7irelo/aptiverse-ai/README.md

 ---

-## 🔌 Integration

-This service is called by:

-* ✅ **Aptiverse Worker** via HTTP
-* 🔄 (Optionally) directly from `.NET API` via RestSharp
-* ⚙️ Designed for future gRPC or WebSocket compatibility
+## 🔮 Future Directions

+* Model self-evaluation and retraining with collected feedback
+* Integration with GPT-based summarization + fine-tuned LLMs
+* Integration with SA Dept. of Education curriculum database
+* Voice-based input for diary & spoken test generation
+* OpenAPI + gRPC hybrid model serving

 ---

-## 📈 Future Enhancements
+## 🤝 Contributions

+This project welcomes contributors passionate about:

-* Support batch processing and model caching
+* 🧠 Mental health and education
-* Add gRPC endpoints for high-speed inference
-* Connect to vector databases (Pinecone, Weaviate) for semantic search
-* Self-healing model pipelines using monitoring and auto-retraining
-* Student persona embeddings for long-term personalized adaptation
+* 📚 NLP + ML for academic impact
+* 🤖 Ethical AI systems for underserved communities

 ---

-## 👨‍🔬 Model Training

-This repo is focused on **inference**, but training code may live in a separate `aptiverse-training` repo (or `/notebooks` folder), using:

-* Custom datasets (student essays, exam history)
-* Pretrained transformers fine-tuned for South African curricula
-* Data augmentation pipelines
+## 🛡️ Licensing

+This repository is part of **Aptiverse Labs** and subject to internal licensing until public release.

 ---

-## 🤝 Contribution

-PRs are welcome!
-If you're into:

-* AI for education
-* NLP model optimization
-* Ethical & inclusive AI

-Then this project is for you.
-Let's build something that uplifts students through intelligence and empathy.

----

-## 🪪 License

-This microservice is part of **Aptiverse Labs**.
-Licensing terms will be provided upon request or during future public releases.

----

-## 💡 Aptiverse: Empowering Students With Intelligence and Insight
+## 🌱 Aptiverse: Grow Intelligence with Empathy

-> *"We don't just grade students.
-We grow them."*
+> *"We don’t just analyze learners.
+We uplift them."*

 ---